anthonybastone1/ActiveDirectory-PowerShell/README.md

 <img src="https://imgur.com/EAFli4Y.png" height="80%" width="80%"/>
 <br/>
 <br/>
 Noticed that the our router did not populate in the IPv4 Sever Options folder.
-To fix that, we just add it in
+So we'll go ahead and add that in now.
 <br/>
 <br/>
 <img src="https://imgur.com/MvMCPsV.png" height="80%" width="80%"/>